 You will be asked to join smaller working teams with other directors, members, and employees.
 These teams might work on things like, for example, policy development, fundraising, support to volunteers, or organising events.
 The work might be done through meetings, by email, or in other ways to suit those involved.

 Rarely, there may be Extra Directors Meetings.
-These will arise when there is an emergency or an issue such as a complaint or an allegation of abuse which it is not appropriate to deal with in an open meeting.
+These will arise when there is an emergency or an issue such as a complaint, or grievance or an allegation of abuse which it is not appropriate to deal with in an open meeting.
 Sometimes such an issue may need more than one meeting to resolve.

 What support will I get in maintaining this commitment?